-Penalty: For an offensive substitute who does not move onto the field as far as six yards inside the sidelines, loss of five yards from the previous spot.
+Penalty: For an offensive substitute who does not move onto the field as far as six yards inside the sidelines, loss of five yards.

 If a player approaches the huddle and communicates with a teammate, they are required to participate in at least one play before being withdrawn.
 After a warning, subsequent violations of this rule shall be penalized for unsporting conduct.